 United Kingdom - Passport & Nationality - British Citizenship by Double Descent (12(5)1948 PGF Colony Marriage)

-Section 12(5) of the BNA confers Citizenship of the UK and Colonies to a mother who is married to a CUKC man before 01.01.1949 if the mother is a British Subject.
-It does not matter whether that man has the CUKC status by birth, descent, registration or naturalisation.
+Section 12(5) of the BNA confers Citizenship of the UK and Colonies to a woman who was married to a CUKC man before 01.01.1949 if the woman was a British Subject.
+It does not matter whether the husband had the CUKC status by birth, descent, registration or naturalisation.

 Further criteria are: